 Never reuse needles or syringes and never share needles, syringes, or pens.
 If you are using an insulin pen, always remove the needle right after you inject your dose.
-Throw away needles and syringes in a puncture-resistant container.
+Dispose of needles and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture-resistant container.

-Your doctor may tell you to mix your insulin glulisine with another type of insulin (NPH insulin [Novolin N, Humulin N]) in the same syringe.
+Your doctor may tell you to mix your insulin glulisine with another type of insulin (NPH insulin) in the same syringe.
 Do not mix or dilute insulin glulisine with any other type of insulin.
 If you mix insulin glulisine with NPH insulin, draw insulin glulisine into the syringe first, then draw the NPH insulin into the syringe and inject the solution immediately after mixing.

 You can inject your insulin glulisine in your thighs, stomach, or upper arms.
 Never inject insulin glulisine into a vein or muscle.
+Do not inject where the skin is thick, lumpy, tender, bruised, red, swollen, itchy, scaly, or hard, or into areas of skin where there are scars or skin is damaged.
 Change (rotate) the injection site within the chosen area with each dose; try to avoid injecting the same site more often than once every 1 to 2 weeks.

-Always look at your insulin glulisine before you inject it.
+Always check your insulin glargine product label to make sure you are using the correct insulin and look at your insulin glulisine before you inject it.
 It should be clear and colorless.
 Do not use your insulin glulisine if it is colored, cloudy, or contains solid particles, or if the expiration date on the bottle has passed.

 Insulin glulisine also can be used with an external insulin pump.
 Before using insulin glulisine in a pump system, read the pump label to make sure the pump can be used for continuous delivery of fast-acting insulin.
 Read the pump manual for recommended reservoir and tubing sets, and ask your doctor or pharmacist to show you how to use the insulin pump.
 Do not dilute insulin glulisine or mix it with any other type of insulin when using it in an external insulin pump.
-Insulin glulisine used in an external insulin pump should be infused into your stomach area.
 When using insulin glulisine in an external insulin pump, replace the insulin in the reservoir and change the tubing, needle, and infusion site (spot where the pump is attached to the body) at least every 48 hours.
 If the infusion site is red, itchy, or thickened, tell your doctor and use a different infusion site.

 When using insulin glulisine in an external insulin pump, high blood sugar may occur quickly if the pump stops working properly or if the insulin in the pump reservoir is exposed to direct sunlight or temperatures greater than 98.6°F (37°C).
 High blood sugar may also occur if the tubing leaks or becomes blocked, disconnected, or kinks.
 You may need to change the infusion set and insulin in the pump or infusion site if you have high blood sugar, the pump alarm sounds, or the insulin flow is blocked.
 If the problem cannot be found quickly and corrected, call your doctor right away.
 You may need to temporarily use insulin by subcutaneous injection (using syringes or an insulin pen).
 Make sure you have back-up insulin and any necessary supplies on hand, and ask your doctor or pharmacist to show you how to use them.